lcod-team/lcod-resolver/README.md

 All overrides can also be provided through a state JSON file; explicit CLI flags win over state values.

+## Resolver configuration

+The optional `resolve.config.json` (or any file passed via `--config`) can augment resolution with three constructs:

+- `sources` — explicit source specs keyed by component ID.
+Supported types are the same as in the compose (`path`, `git`, `http`).
+- `replace` — remap component IDs.
+The value can be another ID (string) or an inline source spec.
+Replacements take precedence over `sources` and record the effective ID under `resolved` in the lockfile.
+- `allowlist` — array of ID prefixes/IDs that are allowed to be resolved.
+Dependencies outside of the list fail fast, providing a simple guardrail when composing internal packages.

+`resolve.config.example.json` illustrates the format with a path override and a namespace allowlist.

 ## Run with the Rust kernel

 ```bash